India and the United Nations: Activities since 1976

 From January 2011 to January 2013, India was a non permanent member of the UN Security Council.
 According to Rejaul Karim Laskar, a scholar of India's foreign policy, as a non-permanent member from January 2011 to January 2013, India played a crucial role on important international issues with a view to promote international peace and security as well as India's own national security.

 Activities in the Council after 2020

 From January 2021 onwards, India became a non-permanent member of the UN Security Council for the 8th time.
-India's term will last through 2021 and 2022.
-India became the President of the Security Council in the month of August 2021 and will hold the position once more in the month December 2022.
-India aims to focus on issues like maritime security, peacekeeping, counter-terrorism, Africa, etc. India seeks a permanent seat in the Security Council as a member of the G4.
+India's term lasted through 2021 and 2022.
+India became the President of the Security Council in the month of August 2021 and held the position once more in the month December 2022.
+India aimed to focus on issues like maritime security, peacekeeping, counter-terrorism, Africa, etc. India seeks a permanent seat in the Security Council as a member of the G4.
+India will bid for non-permanent member for term 2028-2029.
+If elected it will be her 9th term in UNSC.